nikhilpillay1/aggregator/README.md

    Then enter this directory.

 2) Ollama runs significantly faster on a PC with a dedicated graphics card.
-If running the app on a computer with a GPU, open up the file `docker-compose.yml` in a text editor, and navigate to line 40, which should be commented out:
+If running the app on a computer with an Nvidia GPU, everything is already set up.
+If you have an AMD GPU or no GPU, open up the file `docker-compose.yml` in a text editor, and navigate to the following lines:

 deploy:
    resources: